 PEP 11 - Offshore Sydney Basin, New South Wales - Bounty 15%

 2018 Exploration

-During the quarter the operator completed a 200 line kilometre 2D seismic Survey in compliance with the work commitment for the PEP 11 petroleum title.
+The operator completed a 200 line kilometre 2D seismic Survey in compliance with the work commitment for the PEP 11 petroleum title in April 2018.
 This survey followed approval by NOPSEMA of a modified Environmental Plan ("EP").